EvanHahn/Unity-RTS-camera/README.md

 1. Attach this script to a camera.
 2. Add "Mouse Look" and "Mouse Select" to your inputs.
 I recommend changing the default Fire1 and Fire2 for left and right mouse buttons.
+3. Make sure selectable objects have 3D colliders on them.
-3. For any selectable object, add the following code:
+4. For any selectable object, add the following code:

    ```
    void OnTriggerEnter(Collider other) {
      if (other.gameObject.name == "RTS Selection") {
        // This object has been selected; do stuff!
+     }
+   }

+   void OnTriggerExit(Collider other) {
+     if (other.gameObject.name == "RTS Selection") {
+       // This object has been deselected; do stuff!
      }
    }
    ```